-For starters, it is a small, yet feature packed program that is easy to install.
-It has versions for both Mac and Windows.
+For starters, it is a small, yet feature packed, program that is easy to install.
+It has versions for both MacOS and Windows.
+Windows versions install on Windows 7-11 (including Windows 64-bit versions.)
 It requires no hardware dongle and can be installed on multiple systems requiring only your personal serial number to be typed in for the program to run.
 Once you enter a serial number, register the program, which provides several benefits.
 One of those benefits is that if you ever lose your serial number, we can recover it for you.